-If you can’t, or don’t want to, floss the old fashioned way, then consider these options: Water flossing or Interdental brushes.
+If you can’t, or don’t want to, floss the old-fashioned way, then consider these options: Interdental brushes or Water flossing.

 These brushes have bristled tips which come in different sizes.
 As a rule, the larger the gap between your teeth, the larger the bristled tip should be.
 This is because the brush should fit snugly between your teeth.